 Now, if they do make changes, will they grandfather in the current participants?
 I would hope so, and there’s precedent for that, but there are no guarantees.
 My best guess is that the program won’t last forever, at least not in its current state.
 The Obama Administration already proposed a $57,000 cap two years ago, which would’ve made it a non-starter for most doctors.

 Q: What’s the biggest financial mistake you see doctors make?

 A: It’s not any one mistake, necessarily, just a lot of the same ones.
 Most doctors grow into their income too fast.
 They get a huge income bump after residency and don’t have a plan for how to spend and invest it wisely.

 For example, if you can continue to live on a lower budget for a couple of years after your post-residency pay increase, you could make a huge dent in your debt and set yourself up for greater financial success.
 It may not be the most appealing option, but in the long-term, it can have a big payoff.

-SoFi Lending Corp., NMLS #1121636.
+SoFi Lending Corp. or an affiliate, NMLS #1121636.
 Terms and conditions apply.
 Please see SoFi’s eligibility and licensing page for more details.